UK government plans to revamp holiday pay calculation for part-year workers

-The new rules are being introduced to make sure that HMRC is aware at an earlier stage if a large business has adopted a treatment that is contrary to HMRC's known position.
+The rules, which came into force on 1 April 2022, are intended to make sure that HMRC is aware at an earlier stage if a large business has adopted a treatment that is contrary to HMRC's known position.
 HMRC estimates that £5.8 billion of the estimated £35bn UK 'tax gap' for 2019-20 is attributable to legal interpretation, most of which involves disputes with large businesses.

-Uncertain treatments will be defined by reference to two criteria: that a provision has been made in the accounts for the uncertainty, or that the position taken by the business is contrary to HMRC’s known interpretation, as stated in the public domain or in dealings with HMRC.
+Uncertain treatments are defined by reference to two criteria: that a provision has been made in the accounts for the uncertainty, or that the position taken by the business is contrary to HMRC’s known interpretation, as stated in the public domain or in dealings with HMRC.

 Draft legislation published in July 2021 had included a third trigger of where there is a substantial possibility that a tribunal or court would find the taxpayer’s position to be incorrect in material respects.
-This is not included in the legislation which has been published in the Finance Bill 2022, although HMRC said that the government is committed to further consideration of this third trigger and could add it to the legislation later.
+This was not included in the final legislation in the 2022 Finance Act, although HMRC said that the government is committed to further consideration of this third trigger and could add it to the legislation later.

-The requirement will only apply to large businesses, including partnerships and LLPs.
+The requirement only applies to large businesses, including partnerships and LLPs.

 A large business is one with either, or both, a turnover above £200 million and a balance sheet total over £2bn.
 This includes all businesses handled by HMRC's large business directorate as well as the larger groups in its mid-sized business directorate.

-Collective investment schemes are excluded from the new regime.
+Collective investment schemes are excluded from the regime.

-The notification requirement will apply when a return is delivered by a large business which includes an ‘uncertain amount’ in respect of a liability for corporation tax, income tax (including PAYE) or VAT.
+The notification requirement applies when a return is delivered by a large business which includes an ‘uncertain amount’ in respect of a liability for corporation tax, income tax (including PAYE) or VAT.

 HMRC’s position on a matter is taken to be ‘known’ if it is apparent from guidance, statements or other HMRC material that is of general application and in the public domain, or dealings with HMRC by or in respect of the business, whether or not they concern the amount in question or the transaction to which the amount relates.

-The new rules are being introduced to make sure that HMRC is aware at an earlier stage if a large business has adopted a treatment that is contrary to HMRC's known position
+The new rules are intended to make sure that HMRC is aware at an earlier stage if a large business has adopted a treatment that is contrary to HMRC's known position

 The notification requirement applies separately in relation to each tax covered.